Laaxus/LRoAI/README.md

 ## Announcement

-This mod is updated to 1.5.4.
+This mod is updated to 1.5.5.

-version 0.4.2 released.
+version 0.5.0 released.

-0.4.2 is a WIP version of my dev build, released as an hotfix for 1.5.4 As far I know, there should be no major bug in this version, but there might be.

-Currently rewriting the building decision process from scratch.
+I'm quite happy with the decision process I've built.
+Performance got worse, it is a known issue.

+I'll exclusively work on performance, code cleaning and debugging for 0.6

 ## Description